MBTA Semester Pass Fall 2020: Active from Sept 1- Dec 31 2020

 The MBTA (Massachusetts Bay Transportation Authority) is Boston’s public transit system which is made up of the subway system (called the “T”), local trains (the commuter rail) and buses that service the metropolitan area.
 In collaboration with the MBTA, the Harvard T.H.
 Chan School of Public Health offers eligible degree-seeking students during the academic year a 50% subsidized discount on their MBTA semester passes.
 Harvard Chan students can purchase an MBTA bus, link, or commuter rail pass by completing the MBTA Semester Pass order form online by the appropriate deadline.
 The cost of the MBTA Semester Pass will be charged to the student’s term bill.
 Once the pass is available students will receive an email to pick up their pass in Kresge G4.
 Please contact firstname.lastname@example.org with any questions.

-Students must be enrolled in classes during the Spring semester in order to be eligible for subsidized passes (March 2020 graduates are still eligible for the subsidized passes below).
+Students must be enrolled in classes during the Fall semester in order to be eligible for subsidized passes

 Passes are for HSPH students only.
 GSAS students (PhD or AM Biostatistics) must order directly through GSAS by clicking here.

 Please read the following carefully and adhere to these policies:

 - To purchase an MBTA Semester Pass through the Harvard T.H.
 Chan School of Public Health, you must be enrolled for the Fall 2020 semester and receive your primary degree from the Harvard T.H.
 Chan School of Public Health.

 - PLEASE NOTE: If you are a PhD or AM Biostatistics (GSAS) student you MUST purchase your MBTA Semester Pass through GSAS (more information available here: https://gsas.harvard.edu/student-life/harvard-resources/mbta-semester-pass-program).

 - The Semester Pass is non-refundable and non-transferable.